burkeholland/quick-start/src/chapters/chapter3.md

 ```
 var dialogs = require("ui/dialogs");
 var frameModule = require("ui/frame");
-var User = require("../../shared/models/User");
+var observableModule = require("data/observable");

-var user = new User();
+var user = new observableModule.Observable({
+    email_address: "user@domain.com",
+    password: "password"
+});

 ```

 >You need to include the dialog module so that later on, we can show a more complex popup than an alert can give us.
 You'll use it later.

-Now, edit the load function to hard-code some values that will show up on the front end:
+Now, edit the load function to specify the observable as the binding context for the page.

 ```
 exports.load = function(args) {

 	var page = args.object;

-	user.set("email_address", "tj.vantoll@gmail.com");
-	user.set("password", "password");

 	page.bindingContext = user;

 };
 ```

 What's going on here?
-- First, we're setting the user object's email_address and password properties to a hard-coded value so that we can see them on the frontend and thereby give a visible prompt to our users and a quick way to login.
+- First, we're creating a user object that is based on the NativeScript observable module.
+The object is created with an "email_address" and "password" fields that are pre-populated.
-- Then, we bind the elements of the page whose arguments are passed to this load function to these values
+- Then, we bind the page to the user view model.
-- The values appear as bound values on the front end as delineated by the curly brackets you added above
+- The values appear as bound values in the UI as delineated by the curly brackets you added above

 <div class="exercise-end"></div>